 Inuyasha has been out for so long.
 It might have been in sixth grade.
 It came on Adult Swim.
-So like staying up and watching it, it was just so interesting.
+So, like staying up and watching it, it was just so interesting.
 I love the fact that Inuyasha is a love story within them going and fighting demons.
-Now we have like streaming services and everything so I can go back from the beginning.
-When I would catch it on Adult Swim, it wasn’t from the beginning so I didn’t know the story.
-So now I got to sit and watch it from the beginning and I’m almost at the end.
-I’m just really waiting for Inuyasha and Kigome to get together.
+Now, we have streaming services so I can go back from the beginning.
+When I would catch it on Adult Swim it wasn't from the beginning, so I didn't know the story.
+Now, I got to sit and watch it from the beginning and I'm almost at the end.
+I'm just really waiting for Inuyasha and Kigome to get together.

 What is it about anime that really resonates with you?
-Because you use it sometimes as part of your identity and what made you infuse that with your image?
+What made you infuse that with your image?

 I like how it looks.
-I don’t know what it is about Japanese culture but the way that they portray their women.
-She’s like super strong or she’s like a super loving motherly wife type.
-But like the men in anime their main mission is going out and fighting because they’re trying to hold it down for a woman.
-That’s really what it be like and I really love that.
-Like there’s always a reason why these people are going so hard and nine times out of ten it’s all because of a lady.
+I don't know what it is about Japanese culture but the way that they portray their women.
+She's super strong or she's a super-loving, motherly wife type.
+But the men in anime, their main mission is going out and fighting because they're trying to hold it down for a woman.
+That's really what it be like and I love that.
+Like, there's always a reason why these people are going so hard, and nine times out of ten it's all because of a lady.
 I also like to see the struggle from beginning to end.
-Like what did this character have to go through to grow into what they became?
-Maybe they getting ass-whooped in one episode but by the end of it they’ve defeated everybody and now they’ve leveled up so much.
-And I feel like I can relate to that in real life.
+Like, what did this character have to go through to grow into what they became?
+Maybe they getting ass-whooped in one episode, but by the end of it they've defeated everybody and now they've leveled up so much.
+I feel like I can relate to that in real life.

-So there’s like a sense of progress within it?
+So, there's a sense of progress within it?

 Todoraki, definitely.
-He’s my favorite.
-He’s like fire and ice.
-I feel like that’s me.
-A lot of people don’t know this but I really like the game Mortal Kombat and Mileena is my favorite character.
-For Halloween, I wore a Mileena costume and I made all of my friends go buy Mortal Kombat costumes too.
-But there was super bad weather in Houston that day and we didn’t even get to wear the costumes.
-I’m trying to figure out where we can wear them now.
+He's my favorite, he's fire and ice.
+I feel like that's me.
+A lot of people don't know this but I really like the game Mortal Kombat and Mileena is my favorite character.
+For Halloween, I wore a Mileena costume and I made all of my friends go buy Mortal Kombat costumes, too.
+But there was super bad weather in Houston that day and we didn't even get to wear the costumes.
+I'm trying to figure out where we can wear them now.
 I might even pop up and wear it to a show.

 You've done some notable freestyles including "Big Poppa" and "2 of Amerikaz Most Wanted."
 What are your thoughts about freestyling, especially considering you've participated in Houston cyphers before?

 I feel like I just genuinely love music.
-I genuinely love to rap so any time I get a chance for somebody to hear me rap I’ma take it.
-And I just really feel like when you have that type of talent or when you have that type of passion with something just showcase it.
+I genuinely love to rap so any time I get a chance for somebody to hear me rap I'mma take it.
+I just really feel like when you have that type of talent or when you have that type of passion with something, just showcase it.
 When I grew up, my mama put me on to [The Notorious B.I.G.].
 She put me on to a lot of old school rap.
-So me listening to these things, I thought when you were rapping you were supposed to go out and rap rap.
-I’m not saying everybody got to be a freestyler.
-I’m not saying everybody got to be a battle rapper or just a super MC.
+So, me listening to these things, I thought when you were rapping you were supposed to go out and rap, rap.
+I'm not saying everybody got to be a freestyler.
+I'm not saying everybody got to be a battle rapper or just a super MC.
 Music is supposed to make you feel good.
-So I’m trying to make people feel good about it and at the same time showing them what I could really do.
+So, I'm trying to make people feel good about it and at the same time showing them what I could really do.

-What would be your favorite beat or what has been your favorite beat to freestyle over?
+What would be your favorite beat to freestyle over?